stefanomozart/srp/README.md

 // 2.
 Receive user identity I

 // 3.
-Load the chosen protocol execution parameters
+Load the chosen protocol execution
-// In this example, we use the 4096 bit-size group
+// parameters.
+In this example, we use the
-// params from RFC 5054 Appendix A params := srp.NewParams(4096, crypto.SHA3_256)
+// 4096 bit-size group params from RFC 5054
+// Appendix A
+params := srp.NewParams(4096, crypto.SHA512)
 N := params.Modulus()
 g := params.Generator()
 h := params.HashFunction()